Satyaprakash23/IPL-Score-Predictor/README.md

 **Hyperparamter Optimization:**

-Used optuna for paramter optimization.
+Used optuna for parameter optimization.

 **Dataset:**